yngwiewang/carrier/README.md

 # Carrier
 A command-line tool similar to Ansible ad-hoc mode, much more efficient, implemented in Go.

 Just a binary file, You don't need Python, don't need to install any software or libraries.
-One line of code to execute shell commands on thousands of hosts parallelly.
+One line of code can use the power of all CPU cores to execute shell commands concurrently on thousands of hosts.
 Get results in real time.

 # Overview
 Carrier does:
-1. Execute shell commands on the remote hosts parallelly, display and record the results and time-consuming of the last execution.
+1. Execute shell commands on the remote hosts concurrently, display and record the results and time-consuming of the last execution.
-2. Copy local file to the remote hosts parallelly, record the result of the last execution.
+2. Copy local file/directory to the remote hosts concurrently, record the result of the last execution.
 3. Check the result of the last execution.
 4. Extract the last successful/Failed hosts.